Stephen D. Brody

 - Secured an order setting aside a death sentence in favor of life in prison based on findings of Brady violations by prosecutors after a two-day evidentiary hearing in pro bono representation of capital defendant.

 Steve is a member of the faculty for the National Trial Advocacy College at the University of Virginia School of Law, one of the nation's premier trial advocacy programs for practicing lawyers.
-He is also a frequent speaker on electronic discovery and pharmaceutical and managed care litigation issues.
+He is also a frequent speaker on state Attorney General investigations and litigation and product liability issues.

 Steve serves on the Board of Trustees of the Legal Aid Society of Washington, DC, and previously served on the Board of Directors for the Washington Lawyers Committee for Civil Rights and Urban Affairs.
-He is a member of the International Association of Defense Counsel.
+He is a member of the International Association of Defense Counsel and the Defense Research Institute.

 Admitted to Practice